 HireRight offers various platforms to make sure you’re getting the best quality ran background check.
 They also have a pretty awesome resource center for employers and potential employees who might want a little more information on how the process works.

 Looking for a little more flexibility, GoodHire might be the best option for you.
 Not only can you get background checks, credit checks, drug screenings, healthcare sanctions reports, identity verification checks, and international checks, but you can also customize them.

 For instance, if you have specific needs for the job, GoodHire will let you customize the check to fit precisely what you need.
-On top of that, they do offer package deals as well as a custom number of checks based on what you want, not what you don’t.
+On top of that, they do offer package deals and a custom number of checks based on what you want, not what you don’t.

-GoodHire is known for both their quick turnarounds and user-friendly interface.
+GoodHire is known for both its quick turnarounds and user-friendly interface.
 And you get all that with both an FCRA and EEOC compliance.